materialsproject/pymatgen/CONTRIBUTING.md

    ```

 1. **Python 3**.
 We only support Python 3.10+.
 1. **Documentation** is required for all modules, classes and methods.
+We prefer [Google Style Docstrings](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html).
 In particular, the method doc strings should make clear the arguments expected and the return values.
 For complex algorithms (e.g., an Ewald summation), a summary of the algorithm should be provided and preferably with a link to a publication outlining the method in detail.

 For the above, if in doubt, please refer to the core classes in `pymatgen` for examples of what is expected.